-“Everyone has done that zap with 9-volt batteries like a kid,” said Mr. Lipton speaking with the press earlier today.
+“Everyone has done that zap with 9-volt batteries like a kid,” said Mr. Lipton, speaking with the press earlier today.
 “But this is whole ‘nother game Ira had going on.
 I have no idea how he wasn’t fried into a piece of beef jerky.
-It would be funny if it wasn’t so stupid.
+It would be funny if it weren’t so stupid.
 Anyhow, he’s gone now.”

 According to the police report, Mr. Maiden claimed he “got a kick” out of getting juiced by the Panasonic power banks.
 While most employees where busy eating lunch, he would sneak into the testing area, and zap his tongue on the terminals of the 85 kWh battery packs.

 He also claimed never to have any injuries from his past “tests.”

 “We took Mr. Maiden to the hospital in Fernley,” said Lyon County Sheriff Don Daring.
 “They couldn’t find anything wrong with him.
 The doctors kept looking at him, but they couldn’t find anything.
 They said he was lucky to be alive, but he just kept shrugging his shoulders.
 He’s got some freaky super tongue.”

 Telsa, under the direct orders of Elon Musk, who learned about the incident later on in the day, decided not to press charges.
 However, Mr. Maiden was instructed not to return to work.
 For his part, the young human battery tester was non-plussed.